Jajangmyeon01/Scrimba/README.md

 # Scrimba
-Learning HTML and CSS Fundamentals on Scrimba
+Learning Web Development and Other Fundamentals on Scrimba